|Bursaries and Grants | Studentships and Scholarships | Open Prizes | Tripos Prizes|

 • Alan Gray Prize

-• Charles Grant Tennant Prize - Light Verse
+• Charles Grant Tennant Prize for Light Verse and Libretto

 • Edith Leigh Piano Prize

 • Geoffrey Hellings Prize for Innovation and Creativity

 • Hooper Declamation Prizes

 • James Webb Prize for the History of Ideas

 • Powell Prize - Serious Verse